wrumble/ServerSideSwift/README.md

 ## Steps to re-create app:

-Install swift, heroku and docker on your machine
+Install Swift, Heroku and Docker on your machine

 ## Create the app

-### Create App root directory
+### Create app root directory
 `mkdir YourAppName`

 `cd YourAppName`